 Riders placing second through 15th in both two- and three-day events receive world points on a graduated scale (240, 180, 105, 65, 45, 20, 15, 10, 10, 5, 5, 5, 5, 5).

-For a two-day event, the Top 10 riders following Round 1 will advance to compete with one more bull the first night.
-Following the long round on the second day, the riders with the 10 highest scores will advance to the Built Ford Tough Championship Round, where they will compete with one more bull.
+For a two-day event, the Top 15 riders with the highest-combined ride scores following Rounds 1 & 2 will advance to the Built Ford Tough Championship Round, where they will compete with one more bull.

 The judges who officiate events are hired based on strict and extensive qualifications maintained by the PBR Board of Directors and members.
 Additionally, PBR members have established a judging committee that regularly meets to discuss performance and accuracy when judging.
 Each Built Ford Tough Series event employs five judges.
 Four judges have 50 points to distribute for each ride (25 points for the bull and 25 for the rider).
 The total from each of the judges is added together then divided by two to get the rider and bull score.
 The fifth judge, positioned on the announcer stand reviews replays in the event of an infraction or when a contestant challenges a ruling.
 The decision of the replay judge is final.